Nacriema/PMIS-Tool/README.md

 - [x] I can not read User input text inside Entry in Tkinter: resolved, because I deleted it's value before read it (stupid mistake)
 - [ ] Check instance of image is added before running command in Add Property button.
 - [ ] Variable handler in Calibration Tab (reset button etc ...)
-- [ ] Break Tabs into Classes
+- [x] Break Tabs into Classes
-- [ ] For Camera Calibration Tab, I need to save all possible case into the json for comparison purpose, let the user choose the appropriate params
+- [ ] For Camera Calibration Tab, I need to save all possible case into the json for comparison purpose and then let the user choose the appropriate params.